setuabhi/DataStr/src/Collections/Collections.md

     ├── TreeMap (implements NavigableMap)
     └── Hashtable

-8. Queue:
+8. Queue ( exception comes in add() and remove() ):

-    Use offer instead of add to avoid exception on getting full --Add Use poll instead of remove to avoid exception if empty --Remove and return Use remove if you want to remove any specific element Use peek to access fist element, if no element then no exception will be thrown -- get first element
+    Use offer instead of add to avoid exception on getting full, returns false if full, add() throws IllegalStateException if the queue is full.  --Add
+    Use poll() instead of remove() to avoid exception if empty, returns null if empty, no exception --Remove and return head Use remove(x) if you want to remove specific element x, only remove() Remove and return head nad throws NoSuchElementException if the queue is empty.

-9. Stack:
+    Use peek() to access fist element without removing, if no element then no exception will be thrown, null will be returned -- get first element

+9. Stack ( exception comes in pop()  peek() and remove(x) ):

-    Use push --Add
+    Use push() --Add
-    use pop --Remove and return
-    Use peek -- get first element without removing, it throws exception unlike Queue Use remove if you want to remove any specific element use search -- get index of searched element except search all throws exception
+    use pop() --removes and returns the top element; throws EmptyStackException if empty, use if(!stack.empty() check Use peek() -- get first element without removing, throws EmptyStackException if empty, use if(!stack.empty() check Use remove(x) if you want to remove any specific element, here we don't have remove() to remove head use search(x) -- get index of searched element in pop() order, starts from 1,2,3,4 return -1 if not present

 10. Dequeue, don't use it in interview, use either stack or queue